Hawara: Pyramid

 From the pyramid entrance a sloping passageway with steps runs down to a small room and a further short horizontal passage.
 In the roof of this horizontal passage there was a concealed sliding trapdoor weighing 20 tons.
-If this was found and opened a robber would find himself confronted by an empty passage at a right angle to the passage below, closed by wooden doors, or by a passage parallel to the passage below, carefully filled with mud and stone blocking.
+If this was found and opened, a robber would find himself confronted by an empty passage at a right angle to the passage below, closed by wooden doors, or by a passage parallel to the passage below, carefully filled with mud and stone blocking.
 He would assume that the blocking concealed the entrance and waste time removing it (thereby increasing the likelihood of detection by the pyramid guardians).

-In fact there was a second 20-ton trapdoor in the roof of the empty passage, giving onto a second empty passage, also at a right angle to the first.
+There was a second 20-ton trapdoor in the roof of the empty passage, giving onto a second empty passage, also at a right angle to the first.
 This too had a 20-ton trapdoor giving onto a passage at a right angle to its predecessor (thus the interior of the pyramid was circled by these passages).
 However this passage ended in a large area of mud and stone blocking that presumably concealed the burial chamber.

 This, however, was a blind and merely filled a wide but shallow alcove.
 Two blind shafts in the floor, carefully filled with cut stone blocks, further wasted the robbers' time, for the real entrance to the burial chamber was even more carefully concealed and lay between the blind shafts and opposite the alcove.

 Despite these elaborate protective measures, Petrie found that none of the trapdoors had been slid into place and the wooden doors were open.
 Whether this indicated negligence on the part of the burial party, an intention to return and place further burials in the pyramid (when found there were two sarcophagi in the quartzite monolith described below and room for at least two more), or a deliberate action to facilitate robbery of the tomb, we cannot know.

 The burial chamber was made out of a single quartzite monolith which was lowered into a larger chamber lined with limestone.
 This monolithic slab weighed an estimated 110 tons according to Petrie.
 A course of brick was placed on the chamber to raise the ceiling then the chamber was covered with 3 quartzite slabs (estimated weight 45 tons each).
 Above the burial chamber were 2 relieving chambers.
 This was topped with 50 ton limestone slabs forming a pointed roof.
 Then an enormous arch of brick 3 feet thick was built over the pointed roof to support the core of the pyramid.
+When Petrie excavated the burial chamber, he found a bead of lapis lazuli for inlaying, burned bone fragments, burned wood, and charcoal, suggesting that tomb robbers had burned the wooden coffins and mummy of the pharaoh.

-The entrance to the pyramid is today flooded to a depth of 6 metres as a result of the waters from the Bahr Yussef (Joseph's) Canal, which flows around two sides of the site and passes within 30m of the pyramid.
+The entrance to the pyramid is today flooded to a depth of 6 metres as a result of the waters from the Abdul Wahbi canal (an offshoot of the Bahr Yussef canal), which flows around two sides of the site and passes within 30m of the pyramid.